Yamaguchi-gumi: Assassination of Iccho Itoh

-On April 17, 2007, Tetsuya Shiroo, a senior ranking member of the Suishin-kai (an affiliated Yakuza family to the Yamaguchi-gumi), assassinated Iccho Itoh, the mayor of Nagasaki, over an apparent dispute over damage done to Shiroo's car at a public works construction site.
+On April 17, 2007, Tetsuya Shiroo, a senior ranking member of the Suishin-kai (an affiliated yakuza family to the Yamaguchi-gumi), assassinated Iccho Itoh, the mayor of Nagasaki, over an apparent dispute over damage done to Shiroo's car at a public works construction site.
 On May 26, 2008, Tetsuya Shiroo was sentenced to death.
 However, the Fukuoka High Court revoked the death sentence and sentenced him to life imprisonment on September 29, 2009.

 Decline in membership

 Yakuza membership has been steadily declining since the 1990s.
 According to the National Police Agency, the total number of registered gangsters fell 14% between 1991 and 2012, to 78,600.
 Of those, 34,900 were Yamaguchi-gumi members, a decline of 4% from 2010.
 Its membership had further declined by 2013, with an estimated 28,000 members, and dropped again to 23,400 members in 2014.
+By 2024, the group's membership had collapsed to 3,300, with another 3,600 affiliated members.

 Split in 2015

 On August 27, 2015, Japanese police confirmed that powerful factions, including the Kobe-based Yamaken-gumi, the Osaka-based Takumi-gumi, and the Kyoyu-kai, broke away from the Yamaguchi-gumi and formed a new group called the Kobe Yamaguchi-gumi.
 Prior to the split, the organization consisted of seventy-two factions.
 This was the first major split since the forming of Ichiwa-Kai more than thirty years ago.

+In April 2025, the Yamaguchi-gumi informed the Hyogo Prefectural Police of its intention to end its conflict with organizations such as the Kobe Yamaguchi-gumi, which had split from the Yamaguchi-gumi.
+The move is believed to be aimed at lifting its designation as a "Designated Specified Conflict-Related Organized Crime Group" (Tokutei kōsō shitei bōryokudan, 特定抗争指定暴力団), a status under which gatherings of five or more members or the use of offices can result in penalties.
+In the same month, wakagashira (underboss) Kiyoshi Takayama stepped down to become a sōdanyaku (advisor), and wakagashira-hosa (deputy underboss) Teruaki Takeuchi was promoted to wakagashira.